Business

 Step 2: Market research

-Thorough market research is critical to understanding your competition, target audience, and the pricing landscape.
-Analyze your competitors’ pricing models, their features at different SaaS price points, and customer feedback.
-Identify market gaps and opportunities to distinguish your pricing.
+Conducting proper market research is also essential in the knowledge of your competition, target market, and price environment.
+Dissect the pricing models of your competitors, features at various SaaS price tiers and customer reviews.
+Span gaps and market opportunities to differentiate your price.

 Step 3: Customer segmentation